TheQueenOfMean/S.I.L.O-Project/analytics/README.md

 ---

+## 📈 Longitudinal Tracking & Scaling Cohorts

-## ⏱️ Longitudinal Tracking (Algorithmic Drift Over Time)
+**1. Tracking Algorithmic Drift Over Time**
-While this pipeline can be used for a single 1-hour snapshot, it is designed for **longitudinal drift tracking**.

-To measure how fast an algorithm builds a filter bubble over an extended period, you should run the analytics pipeline at specific intervals (e.g., Day 1, Day 3, Day 7) during a multi-day experiment.
-Because S.I.L.O. logs every event with a precise chronological timestamp, running the analyzer at different intervals allows you to chart the exact velocity of recommendation drift over time.
+While this pipeline can be used for a single 1-hour snapshot, it is designed for longitudinal drift tracking.
+To measure how fast an algorithm builds a filter bubble, you should run this analytics pipeline at specific intervals (e.g., Day 1, Day 3, Day 7) during a multi-day experiment.
+Because S.I.L.O. logs every event with a precise chronological timestamp, analyzing the data at different intervals allows you to chart the exact velocity of recommendation drift over time.

+**2. Adding More Personas (Scaling)**
+The S.I.L.O. analytics pipeline dynamically scales.
+While the default experiment uses 2 personas (Angela and Michelle), the framework can be modified to add more personas into each experimental group (e.g., 5 SSO personas vs. 5 Unique Password personas).
+As long as the new personas are logged into the `silo_audit.db`, the pipeline will automatically ingest, aggregate, and compare the larger cohorts without requiring any code changes to the analyzers.

 ---